nilbacardit26/runedia-spider/README.md

 `scrapy crawl races_spider -o results.json`

-The first race ever recorded in runedia is from November 1993. result.json will contain all the races from the November 1993 until the actual year.
+The first race ever recorded in runedia is from November 1993. result.json will contain all the mountain races from the November 1993 of until the actual year, celebrated in Spain.